Correspondence, research notes, typescripts, and galley proofs of sisters and Alabama authors Alice Alison Lide and Margaret Allison Johnson.

 This collection consists of two photograph albums from Lincoln Normal School in Marion, Alabama, among the first schools established for the education of freed slaves after the Civil War.
 Taken 1909-1924, they include images of students, teachers, facilities, and activities.

 Contains letters from various family members to John Linderman and his wife Lucy.
 Letters contain family updates and news of neighbors, and many were sent from Newfield, New York.

 A letter from Laban E. Lindley, while stationed in Columbus, Mississippi, to his brother telling that he may be mustered out of the 13th Indiana Cavalry, but that if he isn't discharged, he may go out to the Plains and fight Indians.

 The collection contains V-mail letters to and from Lindsay, who was stationed in the South Pacific during World War II.
 Most of the letters are written to his sweetheart, Helene Phillips, in New Jersey, but there are a few letters from other friends.
 They discuss missing home, church services in the jungle, movies, and family.

 Letter from Ben Linger to his wife written on 4 September 1859, descibring his various activities over the course of a couple of weeks.

 Includes one letter written by Andrew A. Lipscomb, president of the University of Georgia, to Benson J. Lossing and contains overt references to the contemporary political divisions between the North and South.

-This collection consists of a letter from Harold E. Little, Shoemaker, California, to Robert and Richard Young, Chicago, Illinois, October 2, 1944.
+Letter from Harold E. Little, serving in the U. S. Navy in Shoemaker, California, to Robert and Richard Young, Chicago, Illinois, October 2, 1944.

 This collection contains two related articles by Matthew Lively and Daniel Wadley Josselyn.
 Each article is titled The Lively Complex with differing subtitles.